merefield/discourse-chatbot/README.md

 Runtime requirements still take precedence over these defaults.
 For example, `local_forum_search` is exposed only when embeddings are enabled, and tools backed by external services are exposed only when the required credentials are configured.

+The `user_information` tool is available only in private conversations.
+The `escalate_to_staff` tool is available only in private Chat and creates a staff Personal Message containing the configured amount of conversation history.
+More tools can improve grounding and task coverage, but tool loops may add latency and provider cost.

+External tools use separate service credentials:

+* `news` requires `chatbot_news_api_token`;
+* `web_crawler` uses Firecrawl or Jina;
+* `web_search` uses SerpAPI or Jina; and
+* `stock_data` requires a Marketstack key.

+The relevant key and notional quota-cost settings are hidden from the model and documented in the admin settings UI.

 The `calculate` tool uses Dentaku expression syntax.
 It accepts constants such as `PI` and `E`, normalizes common model-generated forms such as `Math::PI`, and returns correction guidance for